growthwise/pad_examples/README.md

 Enjoy Building, and share what you create :-)

-*If this repo has been helpful go check out our Youtube channel www.youtube.com/@growthwise or connect with me on Linkedin https://www.linkedin.com/in/beaugaudron/*
+*If this repo has been helpful go check out our socials:

-*www.growthwwise.com.au*
+- Youtube channel www.youtube.com/@growthwise
+- Connect with me on Linkedin https://www.linkedin.com/in/beaugaudron/*
+- Visit us on the web *www.growthwwise.com.au*